 Welcome to our first monthly product newsletter of 2023, SigNal - 21!

 Last month, we worked closely with our users to ship some advanced features which will enable our users to take advantage of their observability data more effectively.
 We were also trending on the front page of hacker news and got featured as one of the fastest-growing open source startups.

 gRPC (Google Remote Procedure Call) is a high-performance, open-source universal RPC framework that Google developed to achieve high-speed communication between microservices. gRPC has Protobuf (protocol buffers) by default which would format or serialize the messages to a specific format that will be highly packed, highly efficient data.
 By its virtue of being a lightweight RPC, gRPC is suited for many use-cases.

-OpenTelemetry is an open-source project under the Cloud Native Computing Foundation (CNCF) that aims to standardize the generation and collection of telemetry data.
-The telemetry data helps developer, DevOps and IT teams to keep a check on their application health.
+OpenTelemetry can be used to trace Gin applications for performance issues and bugs.
+OpenTelemetry is an open-source project under the Cloud Native Computing Foundation (CNCF) that aims to standardize the generation and collection of telemetry data like logs, metrics, and traces.

 In this article, learn how to setup application monitoring for Golang apps using an open-source solution, SigNoz.